Reinhard Brandl

-Dr Reinhard Brandl

-Reinhard Brandl (born on 1 August 1977 in Ingolstadt) is a German politician from the Christian Social Union (CSU).
+Reinhard Brandl (born on 1 August 1977) is a German politician from the Christian Social Union (CSU).
 He has been a Member of the German Bundestag since 2009, and has served as Parliamentary Secretary of the Bundestag group of CSU parliamentarians since May 2025.

 Life and career

 Brandl grew up in the small municipality of Eitensheim in Altmühltal Nature Park.
 After obtaining his Abitur (higher-education entrance qualification) at Willibald-Gymnasium Eichstätt in 1996, he completed compulsory military service with the Air Force in Manching-Oberstimm.
 He then studied at the University of Karlsruhe, graduating as an industrial engineer in 2003.
 He also holds a qualification as an Ingénieur en génie industriel from the French Institut National Polytechnique de Grenoble.
 He worked for BMW in Munich from 2003 to 2006.

 He obtained his doctorate (Dr. rer. nat.) at the Department of Informatics of the Technical University of Munich in 2007.
 From 2007 to 2008, he was a member of the management board of the family-owned business Erhard Brandl Dipl-Ing in Eitensheim.
 In 2009, he worked as a business consultant for the Boston Consulting Group in Munich until his election to the Bundestag.